Last year, 34 million people played golf in the USA. So if you're wondering what all the fuss is about, now's as good a time as any to get started.

 It's easy to feel intimidated by accomplished players strutting their stuff on course when you're just starting out, but don't let that put you off.

 Read these beginner golf tips before you head out on course, and find out what to expect when you get there.
+For extra golfing resources be sure to check out Golfsquatch a website for beginners and mid-handicappers.

 In The Post: